 Jumping Mobulas

-No one knows yet exactly why mobulas jump out of the water.
+No one knows exactly why mobulas jump out of the water.
 Researchers think this behavior is a spectacular courtship ritual.
-Similar to humpback whales, it is thought that the jump is used to attract other individuals or display dominance through the noise produced.
-Jumping may also be a method for eliminating parasites or escaping from predators.
+Similar to humpback whales, some believe the jumping attracts other individuals or acts as display dominance through the noise produced.
+Jumping may also be a method for eliminating parasites or escaping predators.
 Even mantas can do it, but it is much more rare to observe a jumping manta.

 Threats and Solutions

-The natural predators of manta rays are a few types of sharks, killer whales and false killer whales.
-Occasionally you may see a manta with the characteristic ‘half-moon’ shark bite on it’s wing.
-But the real danger to these sea creatures is, as always, humans and their activities.
-Hooks and fishing nets wound and trap mantas, often leading to death (bycatching).
+The natural predators of manta rays are some species of sharks, killer whales and false killer whales.
+Occasionally you may see a manta with the characteristic ‘half-moon’ shark bite on its wing.
+But the greatest threat to these sea creatures is humans and their activities.
+Hooks and fishing nets wound and trap mantas, often leading to death (bycatch).

-The flavor and texture of their meat is not highly sought-after.
-However, their gills are.
+People do not overly seek the flavor and texture of manta ray meat.
+However, they do seek their gill plates.
 In Chinese traditional medicine, it is believed that their gills have medicinal properties, such as improving the immune system, preventing cancer and aiding nursing mothers.
-Without criticizing this holistic medicine, there is no scientific evidence supporting these uses and recent studies have shown manta rays possess toxic levels of heavy metals harmful to humans.
-(More that 20 times the WHO recommendation of safe arsenic level has been found in manta gill rakers.)
-The manta fishing industry is highly developed in countries such as Sri Lanka and India.
+There is no scientific evidence supporting these uses and recent studies have shown manta rays possess toxic levels of heavy metals harmful to humans (more that 20 times the WHO recommendation of safe arsenic level has been found in manta gill rakers).
+Many countries, including both Sri Lanka and India, have highly developed manta fishing industries.

 How can we stop this?
 Through awareness campaigns, sustainable fishing strategies, manta conservation projects that work to introduce sustainable alternatives and by avoiding products that use parts of mantas.
 But above all, you can travel and enjoy manta rays in their natural habitat.
-This will give a commercial value to them (ecotourism).
-In such a way, it will be more advantageous to keep mantas alive rather than to kill them.
+This gives commercial value to manta rays.
+In such a way, it will be more valuable to keep mantas alive rather than to kill them.

 In the past few decades, the effort to study and protect mantas has increased.
 People, driven by their passion for the ocean, have created several associations.
 They have unified these energies to create networks with the purpose of the conservation of these wonderful creatures.